apache/trafficcontrol/docs/source/api/v4/sslkey_expirations.rst

 Response Structure
 ------------------
 :deliveryservice:   The :ref:`ds-xmlid` for the :term:`Delivery Service` corresponding to this SSL certificate.
-:deliveryserviceId: The ID for the :term:`Delivery Service` corresponding to this SSL certificate.
 :cdn:               The ID for the :abbr:`CDN (Content Delivery Network)` corresponding to this SSL certificate.
 :provider:          The provider of this SSL certificate, generally the name of the Certificate Authority or the :abbr:`ACME (Automatic Certificate Management Environment)` account.
 :expiration:        The expiration date of this SSL certificate.